our story & our founder

-As a child in elementary school, American recording artist, Lizzie Sider, was teased and bullied by her peers.
-Sider endured years of emotional and verbal bullying in school, and it would often send her home in tears.
+As a child, our founder, Lizzie Sider, was made fun of and bullied by her peers at school.
+She endured years of emotional and verbal bullying, and it would often send her home in tears.

-One morning, as Sider was leaving her house for school, her dad, Don Sider, told her to remember that “nobody has the power to ruin your day.”
-Though it puzzled her at first, over time, Sider began to realize the importance of that statement.
+One morning, as Lizzie was leaving her house to go to school, her dad told her to remember that, "nobody has the power to ruin your day."

 It puzzled Lizzie at first, but through encouraging conversations and strong support from her parents, the pieces began to fall into place.
 The “nobody has the power to ruin your day” mentality started as an idea, and with time, became a practice.